 Who my mom was

 My mom, with her lulling southern accent and Rita Hayworth beauty was born January 12, 1930, in Pulaski, Virginia.
 She talked like a star and looked like one too.
 But, despite her goddess looks, and alluring charm, she was humble, and extremely gracious.
 She was nice to everyone – except my narcissistic now ex-husband, who after our divorce, continued to cajole the courts for ten years with fakelore (not folklore) of his imaginary poverty.
 The courts, in their mocked-up justice, opened their judicious arms warmly to him, and let him file motion after motion for ten years, until I finally called it quits and let him keep his dirty money.

 One day, four years ago, my parents and I arrived at yet another hearing on spousal support.
 The Justice Administration allows emotionally abusive and unstable husbands to use the court as their playgrounds to bully and torture their wives who just want the support their owed and to be free of their husband’s strangle-hold on them.

-My mom, angrily, said to me: “I just hate the way he makes you so unhappy.
-He is just a jerk (my mom was not a swearer)!
+My mom, teeth gritted, said to me: “I just hate the way he makes you so unhappy.
+He is just a jerk (my mom was not a swearer)!”
 This was not common for my mom and I was pleasantly shocked!
 I felt very loved and so proud of how my she handled herself in that distressing moment.